-During your pre-admission appointment, you will be given a date for when you need to come into hospital for your procedure.
-Usually, we ask you to arrive in the morning of the procedure but some people may need to be admitted the night before.
+You will be given a date for when you need to come into hospital for your procedure.

 To allow a clear view during the procedure, your stomach must be empty.
 You must not have anything to eat for 6 hours before your appointment time.
 You may drink water up to 2 hours before your appointment time.
 Please do not suck sweets or chew gum as this could stop your procedure going ahead.